© Crown copyright 2020

 If any person in the household with COVID-19 symptoms has not had any signs of improvement and has not already sought medical advice, they should use the NHS 111 online COVID-19 service.
 If they do not have internet access, they should call NHS 111.
 For a medical emergency, they should dial 999.

 A cough or anosmia (a loss of, or change, in the sense of taste or smell), may persist for several weeks in some people, despite the infection having cleared.
-A persistent cough or anosmia does not mean someone must continue to self-isolate for more than 10 days.
+A persistent cough or anosmia does not mean someone needs to continue to self-isolate for more than 10 days.

 After ending self-isolation and/or household isolation